 Notable progress this quarter - completed recommendations

-Police has progressed four recommendations from 'implemented' to 'complete' in the last quarter.
-All of these recommendations have had solutions in place for some time, and Police is confident the solutions are enduring.
+Police has progressed five further COI recommendations from 'implemented' to 'complete' during the last three month period.
+All of these recommendations have had solutions in place for some time, and Police is confident that the solutions are enduring.